andrebuchanan/aconex-todo/README.md

 Once the framework was in place, I began by prototyping some basic structure.
 With that in place I built several unit tests and fleshed out functionity.
 This was my general approach as development proceeded.

-At some point I realised there were some requirement unique to the submission of this task, so I took a break and set about implementing those; namely augmenting or disabling several scaffolded build related issues so the application could be run from a file, rather than web sever.
+At some point I realised there were requirements unique to the submission of this task, so I took a break and set about implementing those; namely augmenting or disabling several scaffolded build related steps so the application could be run from a file, rather than a web sever / grunt serve.

 Once all functionality was finalised and the visual design in place, I began reviewing the code and the UI.
 During the code review I established there were several areas in need of improvement / refactor.
 I was not super happy with the